o2sh/onefetch/README.md

 ### Why do duplicate authors appear?

-If the same person committed with different names or email addresses, they may be listed more than once.
+Onefetch reads authors from the Git history.
+If the same person committed with different names or emails, they may appear more than once.

-Add a `.mailmap` file to the repository to normalize those identities.
-See the [Git mailmap documentation](https://git-scm.com/docs/gitmailmap).
+To merge those entries, add a [`.mailmap`](https://git-scm.com/docs/gitmailmap) file to the repository.

 ## Contributing